timgaripov/swa/README.md

 # Usage

-The code in this repository implements both SWA and conventional SGD training, with examples on fthe CIFAR-10 and CIFAR-100 datasets.
+The code in this repository implements both SWA and conventional SGD training, with examples on the CIFAR-10 and CIFAR-100 datasets.

 To run SWA use the following command: